 Topic Last Modified: 2016-12-06

 Journaling can help your organization respond to legal, regulatory, and organizational compliance requirements by recording inbound and outbound email communications.
-When planning for messaging retention and compliance, it's important to understand journaling, how it fits in your organization's compliance policies, and how Microsoft Exchange Server 2013 helps you secure journaled messages.
+When planning for messaging retention and compliance, it's important to understand journaling, how it fits in your organization's compliance policies, and how Exchange Online helps you secure journaled messages.

 First, it’s important to understand the difference between journaling and archiving:

 Journaling is the ability to record all communications, including email communications, in an organization for use in the organization's email retention or archival strategy.
 To meet an increasing number of regulatory and compliance requirements, many organizations must maintain records of communications that occur when employees perform daily business tasks.